 In Hypothesis 6, contrary to our hypothesis that participants would be biased towards a charity that could provide them with an increased reputation, we instead observed the opposite effect: participants were instead biased towards the charity that kept their names anonymous, with an effect size of d = 0.52.
 Additionally, the qualitative feedback indicated that participants did indeed parse this item as being a manipulation of reputation (e.g. “I do not donate to get acknowledgment or accolades from anybody”, “if you give for recognition, that is the wrong reason”), making this effect unlikely to be the result of a confounding factor or a methodological error.

 This result runs contrary to previous studies such as Andreoni and Petrie (2004), which found that participants tend to prefer their donations be known to others instead of staying anonymous when given the choice, and Firmansyah and Pratma (2021), which in a real-life sample of United States GoFundMe donors, found that only 33% of donors chose to remain anonymous.
 It also contrasts with studies such as Alpizar et al. (2008), Peng et al. (2022), and Vesely et al. (2022), all of which found that participants whose actions were observable donated more, and Dwyer et al. (2023), which in a real-life study found that generous spending was similar between a group asked to keep their spending private and a group asked to publicize them.

-We are uncertain as to why the opposite effect was found in our study, and we urge further research as to why this result occurred.
+There are a few reasons for these results.
+One is that the results are due to signaling: when given a choice between anonymity and going public, people may choose anonymity over going public to signal that their motives are pure and that they do not wish to donate to increase their reputation.
+Another reason involves the ecological validity of this study: as the scenarios are merely hypothetical and do not involve real money, it may be that in actual scenarios, people may want to get their “money’s worth” back from donation and “buy” some reputation using the money that they donated, and signaling becomes less important in priority.
+We consider this a promising direction for future research.

 Hypothesis 7, which found that participants were biased towards a charity where overhead is paid for by another donor even when cost-effectiveness is kept constant, acts as a conceptual replication to Gneezy et al. (2014).
 In contrast to the between-subject design that they used in their study, our extension shows that this effect occurs in a within-subject context as well.
 When participants are given details of both the control and the overhead conditions, thereby enabling them to directly compare the two — and, most importantly, allow them to realize that the charities in both conditions actually have an equal cost-effectiveness (e.g. one participant responded that “mathematically these [charities] sound the same”) — a bias towards the charity with the externally funded overhead is still present, meaning that the presence of such a bias is not due solely to an evaluability confound.

 Limitations